 Aspirin could help certain women get pregnant, study finds

-Low-dose aspirin before and during pregnancy can improve live-birth rates in women with chronic, low-grade inflammation, US study shows
+Low-dose aspirin before and during pregnancy can improve live-birth rates in women with chronic, low-grade inflammation, study results show.

-Aspirin, an inexpensive and commonly available anti-inflammatory drug, could help some women who have had pregnancy losses in the past to sustain their pregnancy to a live birth, a new study suggests.
+Aspirin, an inexpensive and commonly available anti-inflammatory drug, could help some women who have had pregnancy losses in the past to sustain their pregnancy to a live birth, a new analysis suggests.

 They found no difference in birth rates between aspirin and placebo in both the low and mid-CRP groups (59% versus 54%; P=0.41 and 59% versus 59%; P=0.90, respectively).